abhyuday-codes/Demo-AI/README.md

 # **WRITE DOWN BELOW WRITTEN INSTRUCTIONS AND READ THEN FOLLOW INSTRUCTIONS**

 ## **Important Note**
-1. Each step must be performed **sequentially**, one at a time, before proceeding to the next step.
+1. Each step must be performed **sequentially**, one at a time, before proceeding to the next step and just strictly follow this document.
 2. For each step instructions are given below the headline of that particular step, just follow those and perform operations in order.
 3. For any url found in each step open that url in new tab.